Peacebuilding: Justpeace: cultural violence

-Institutionalising peacebuilding
+Institutionalization

 Following periods of protracted violence, peacebuilding often takes shape in the form of constitutional agreements, laying out a path for co-operation and tolerance between former warring factions.
 A common method that has been applied in a variety of states is consociationalism.
 Initially set forth by political scientist Arend Lijphart, consociationalism calls for a power-sharing form of democracy.
 Identified by four aspects: grand coalition, mutual veto, proportionality and segmental autonomy; it aims to generate peace across societies that have been torn apart by their internal divisions.
 Ultimately, consociationalism aims to create a stable society that is able to outlast and overcome differences that may remerge.
 Examples of consociational agreements can be seen in Northern Ireland, Bosnia and Herzegovina and Lebanon.

 In an effort to de-emphasise the importance of ethnicity, critics of consociationalism such as Brian Barry, Donald L. Horowitz, and to a certain extent, Roland Paris, have developed their own brands of constitutional peacebuilding that rely on the existence of a moderate society.

 Centripetalism as advocated by Horowitz, encourages political parties of divided societies to adopt a moderate campaign platform.
 Through the alternative vote and a distributive requirement, centripetalism aims to create a society that votes across ethnic or religious lines, allowing civic issues to take precedence.